 - It’s perfect for DIY essential oil blends, serums, liquid soaps and light lotions.
 However, it may be more difficult to load and dispense heavy creams.

 Keep your products out of direct sunlight and heat.
 Store them in a cool place.

 If your water containing skin care products do not contain preservatives, be sure to store them in the refrigerator.

 Refrigeration is a natural preservative that helps to expand the shelf life of a product.
-The cold temperature of the refrigerator helps to delay growth of bacteria.
+The cold temperature of the refrigerator helps to delay the growth of bacteria.

-If you have time to make a small batch of preservative-free water formulations on a weekly basis, follow these tips will help you prolong the shelf life of your products to about a week.
+If you have time to make a small batch of preservative-free water formulations on a weekly basis, follow these tips will help you prolong the shelf life of your products for about a week.